Keystone image

 2. Ottawa introduces bill to counter foreign interference

 On May 6, separate from the commission’s report, the government introduced a long-anticipated bill that seeks to strengthen Canada’s ability to counter foreign interference.
 The bill includes amendments to the CSIS Actamendments to the Security of Information Act, Criminal Code, and Canada Evidence Act, and the creation of a foreign-influence transparency registry.
-While these measures put Canada’s counter-foreign interference response on a closer level with its Five Eyes allies, concerns remain regarding whether the measures will be passed in time for the next federal election, which will place on or before October 20, 2025.
+While these measures put Canada’s counter-foreign interference response on a closer level with its Five Eyes allies, concerns remain regarding whether the measures will be passed in time for the next federal election, which will take place on or before October 20, 2025.

 • Edited by: Ted Fraser.
 Design: Chloe Fenemore.